 Prepare for required minimum distributions

 Most retirement plans (except for Roth IRA plans) are subject to "required minimum distributions.
-Beginning on April 1 of the year after you reach age 70 1/2, you must withdraw a minimum amount from your retirement plan or the IRS can assess a penalty against you.
+Beginning with the year you turn age 70 1/2, you must begin making annual required minimum distributions.
+Your first withdrawal must be made by April 1st of the following year.
+Withdrawals for years after the year that you turn 70 1/2 are required to be made by the end of that calendar year.
+If you fail to make the necessary withdrawals the IRS can assess a penalty against you.
+The penalty is 50 percent of the amount that you should have taken out.
 If you are still working, you can delay withdrawals from 401k plans but not from IRAs.
 To avoid this penalty, use the RMD calculator on the IRS website to determine when you should start taking RMDs and the amount you must withdraw.

 Diversify your retirement income

 To maximize retirement income, Brown says it’s important to diversify your income sources when possible.
 “If you have money coming from different retirement sources, try to take a little from both your taxable and nontaxable sources.
 You must meet your RMD requirements, but when you mix it up a little, you’ll keep your taxable income amount low, and this keeps your overall tax bill low.”